Sid Gray: Career

 Gray was professor of International Business at the Warwick Business School in England (1993–97), professor of Accounting and Finance at the University of Glasgow in Scotland (1980–87) and later Founder Director of the Centre for International Finance and Accounting at the University of Glasgow (1988–92).

 In 1997, Gray moved to Australia where he was Foundation Professor of International Business in the Faculty of Commerce and Economics at the University of New South Wales (1997–2003) before taking up his current position at the University of Sydney.
+He was made professor emeritus at the University of Sydney in 2020.

 Gray's main academic interests are in the areas of international accounting, corporate transparency, international business strategy and cross-cultural management.

 Gray is a co-founder and Associate Editor of the Journal of International Financial Management and Accounting (USA) and a member of the editorial boards of international business journals including Journal of International Business Studies and Management International Review.
 He was President of the International Association for Accounting Education and Research (1992–97) and a member of the Accounting Standards Committee for the UK and Ireland (1984–87), the peak standard setting body for accounting standards and policies.
 He is a co-founder of the Australia and New Zealand International Business Academy and its President (2002–04).
 He was also co-founder of the Australia and New Zealand Chapter of AIB.

 During his career, Gray has also been a Visiting Professor in many universities around the world including the University of Amsterdam, Stockholm School of Economics, Kyushu University, University of Hong Kong, Waseda University, National University of Singapore, University of Malaya, University of Hawaii and Kwansei Gakuin University in Japan.

 Awards

 In 1994, Gray was the winner of the American Accounting Association’s International Section award for Outstanding International Accounting Educator.
 In 2006 he was elected a Fellow of the Academy of the Social Sciences in Australia for distinction in accounting research.

 In 2009 Gray was made a Fellow of the Academy of International Business and in 2012 was conferred with the honorary degree of Doctor of Laws by Kwansei Gakuin University in Japan for his contribution to the advancement of culture and international accounting.
+He was elected a Fellow of the Australian and New Zealand International Business Academy (ANZIBA) in 2019.